 - reusable pen that works with Lilly 3mL cartridges

 You or the other person can get a serious infection.
 This can happen even if you change the needle.

 Do not change the type of insulin you take or your dose, unless your doctor tells you to.
 This could cause low or high blood sugar, which could be serious.

 Do not use a syringe to remove Humalog from your prefilled pen.
 This can cause you to take too much insulin.
 Taking too much insulin can lead to severe low blood sugar.
 This may result in seizures or death.

 Humalog and Insulin Lispro Injection may cause serious side effects.
 Some of these can lead to death.
 The possible serious side effects are:

 - Low blood sugar.
 This can cause:

-If you are at risk of having severely low blood sugar, your doctor may prescribe a glucagon emergency kit.
+If you are at risk of having severely low blood sugar, your doctor may prescribe a glucagon rescue medication.
 These are used when your blood sugar becomes too low and you are unable to take sugar by mouth.
 Glucagon helps your body release sugar into your bloodstream.